diffblue/gitlab/doc/development/new_fe_guide/modules/widget_extensions.md

 ### Adding new widgets

 When adding new widgets, the above events must be marked as `known`, and have metrics created, to be reportable.

+Note carefully: Events that are only for EE should include `--ee` at the end of both shell commands below.

 To generate these known events for a single widget:

 1. Widgets should be named `Widget${CamelName}`.
    - For example: a widget for **Test Reports** should be `WidgetTestReports`.